 Tanya Tucker, Chief of National Partnerships and Outreach

-Lotus Yu, Capacity Building and Curriculum Senior Manager
+Lotus Yu, Senior Capacity Building Manager

 Marianne has over a decade of experience implementing and directing innovative programs and policies that center families’ autonomy and wellbeing.
 She works to bring a culture of care and healing justice wherever she is working for social change.
 She is a founder of The Prison Birth Project, a prison doula and reproductive justice organization that operated for 10 years.
 She led the passing of legislation to outlaw the practice of shackling incarcerated pregnant people in Massachusetts.
 She has organized for a range of community, legislative, and administrative policies on a state and national level related to paid sick days, family leave, equal pay, and other issues.
 Marianne is currently a Commissioner with the Massachusetts Commission on the Status of Women and Girls.
 In her previous work, she was Program Manager of Community Action’s Family Resource Center, an antipoverty agency, where she worked with youth and parents involved in the juvenile system and the first family drug court in Massachusetts.
 She is an administrator of The People’s Fund, a mutual aid network providing funds to keep families together in the face of deportation, incarceration, and forced separation.
 Marianne is a graduate of Smith College as an Ada Comstock Scholar.
 She holds a BA in History.
 She is a secret, low-key artist and silversmith, using silver and fire as a way to process, heal, and reimagine change through alchemy, adornment, and practice.